Diabetes mellitus, more commonly known as diabetes, is known to cause numerous complications.

 Eat consistent meals and snacks during the day to help balance your blood sugars.
 If you skip meals, especially while taking diabetes medications, the likelihood of developing low blood sugar increases.
 This can cause nausea.

 Eating carbohydrates consistently throughout the day can help balance blood sugars.
 A good way to structure meals is by following the plate method, which is often recommended for people with diabetes.

 To help treat nausea, healthcare providers recommend a BRAT diet.
 This stands for bananas, rice, applesauce, and toast, as well as other bland, non-spicy foods.
 Well-tolerated bland foods include crackers, plain white pasta, and broth.

 If nausea is so severe that regular meals can’t be eaten, sipping on clear juices or regular sports drinks can help prevent low blood sugar and dehydration.
 Doctors recommend you consume 50 grams of carbohydrates every 4 hours if a person is unable to eat solid foods.

 Some people find that taking ginger can help alleviate nausea naturally.
 For pregnant women with diabetes, vitamin B6 may also help relieve nausea.

 Managing diabetes by attending all regular check-ups with your healthcare provider can help reduce the likelihood of developing conditions such as DKA, HHS, gastroparesis, and pancreatitis, which can all cause nausea.

 While nausea is a common symptom of many health conditions, it can relate to diabetes.

 Diabetes medications, too-high or too-low blood sugar, consuming alcohol while on diabetes medications, and inevitable long-term consequences of uncontrolled diabetes can all result in nausea.

 By being an active participant in their own healthcare, people with diabetes can help reduce the risk of long-term complications.

-For those already suffering from nausea, there are several home remedies and tips to help alleviate the symptoms.
+For those already suffering from nausea or vomiting, there are several home remedies and tips to help alleviate the symptoms.
 These include such as eating small, frequent meals, avoiding high-fat and high-fiber foods and eating bland foods.
 Ginger and vitamin B6 may also help alleviate nausea, especially in pregnancy.